ISCDtoolbox/Commons/README.md

 and optionally, if you want to use OpenMP and benefit from multithreading:

 * libpthread-stubs0-dev (version >= 0.3-4) which is an additional multithreading library that may be used by OpenMp
-* libgomp1 (version >= 5.4.0) if you use gcc or libomp-dev (version >= 3.7.0-3) if you use clang, which are the OpenMP libraries used by the respective compilers
+* libgomp1 (version >= 5.4.0) if you use gcc or libomp-dev (version >= 3.7.0-3) if you use clang, which are the OpenMP libraries used by the respective compilers.

 On Mac OS systems (tested on Mac OS X 10.13.3), it is recommmanded to have previously installed the following packages: